What Causes Translucency in Teeth?

 Your usual oral hygiene routine cannot restore the look and structure of your teeth after you suffer enamel erosion.
 Even with your dentist’s help, the enamel will not grow back.
 But they can give you a fluoride treatment to strengthen the remaining enamel.

-The fluoride absorbs into tooth enamel to fortify the teeth, making them better able to resist decay, discoloration, and more dental dangers.
+The fluoride absorbs into tooth enamel to fortify the teeth, making them better able to resist decay and discoloration.
 The dentist may also suggest using mouthwash or toothpaste that contains fluoride for further protection at home.

-This will not resolve existing cosmetic damage like translucent appearances in the teeth, however.
-For this issue, your dentist may recommend teeth bonding treatment.
+However, this will not resolve existing cosmetic damage like translucent appearances in the teeth.
+For this issue, your dentist may recommend a teeth bonding treatment.

 Bonding involves tooth-colored resin to give a whiter and more even look to your smile.
-The dentist cures it once sculpted according to the patient’s aesthetic goals so that it remains in place.
+The dentist hardens it after he sculpts it by hand so that it remains in place.
 Bonding may stain if you are not careful, so pay attention to the substances you consume to protect your tooth color.

 How Can I Prevent Enamel Erosion?

-Some patients might be more susceptible to enamel loss due to their genetics.
+Some patients might be more susceptible to enamel loss because of their genetics.
 In these cases, a dentist can develop a personalized preventative dental care strategy.

 But you can lower your risk of enamel loss by avoiding substances that can hurt your teeth.
-You can limit sugary or acidic foods that may eat away at your enamel and impact the look and feel of your smile.
+Limit sugary or acidic food and beverages that eat away at your enamel and impact the look and feel of your teeth.
+Switch to chewing sugar-free gum and eat a healthy diet.